DogFoxX/date-changer/README.md

 ## Xml Save Files
 This application creates .xml files in the root of application.
 Everytime the application loads, it will look for any .xml files and load them.
-Make sure to save the application in safe directory; ie. Desktop not recommended.
+Make sure to save the application in safe a directory; ie. Desktop not recommended.
 If using multiple saves, it might bloat your Desktop unnecessarily.
 Editing the .xml files is not recommened.

 ## Why create this app?